Configure and run performance tests in Postman

 3. Select the Performance tab.

-4. (Optional) Change the order the requests are run in by dragging a request to a new location.
+4. (Optional) Change the order in which the requests are run by dragging a request to a new location.
 To skip a request, clear the checkbox next to its name.

 Performance tests run all of the requests selected in the Collection Runner in order, and each virtual user runs through the sequence of requests.
 This helps you test the performance of your API workflows.
 To test API calls in isolation, you can run performance tests on individual requests instead.